It looks like a diploma but works like a passport

 Individuals who have not received a high school diploma or its equivalent have an opportunity to earn one.
 When you earn a GED diploma, you have also earned the opportunity to find a stable job with a good income.
 According to the U.S. Department of Labor, a person with a high school or GED diploma will earn $7,658 more annually than a non-high school graduate.

 - GED preparation classes are free.
-Contact your local Adult Education Center (list) or locate a center for information about classes.
+Contact your local Adult Education Center (list) for information about classes.

 - The GED diploma is recognized nationwide and is accepted by more than 95% of U.S. employers, colleges and universities.